szamani20/Cloud-SIEM/README.md

 ---

-## Notifications Processor Microservice
+## Real-Time Notifications Processor Microservice
-The Notifications Processor microservice is tasked with consuming notification actions from a `RabbitMQ` consumer and processing them to dispatch said notifications to the subscribers that AWS clients have defined in the UI application.
+The Real-Time Notifications Processor microservice is tasked with consuming notification actions from a `RabbitMQ` consumer and processing them to dispatch said notifications to the subscribers that AWS clients have defined in the UI application.
 Specifically, the current implementation of the Notifications Processor microservice consumes notification actions that were produced by the Real-Time Logs Processor microservice and will utilize AWS SNS service to dispatch them to the subscribed clients.

 Notification subscriptions are defined by users on the `Notification Subscriptions` panel in the UI application where users have access to all of their data.

 ![notificationsporcessor](https://github.com/szamani20/Cloud-SIEM/blob/master/images/architecture/notificationsporcessor.png?raw=true)

 ### Overview
-The Notifications Processor microservice is responsible for reading notification actions produced by the real-time logs processor microservice and dispatching them according to the user-defined notification subscriptions (AWS SNS Topics)
+The Real-Time Notifications Processor microservice is responsible for reading notification actions produced by the real-time logs processor microservice and dispatching them according to the user-defined notification subscriptions (AWS SNS Topics)

 ### Directory
 - Location: `./notificationsconsumer/`